- Aug 8, 2025 - Wrongful Death - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 A strong case has the benefit of likely settling out-of-court, which will save you legal fees and stress.
 Negotiating a settlement takes less time than taking your case to court, which will allow you to gain closure more quickly.

 The impact of losing a family member cannot be overlooked.
 Besides losing someone you care deeply about, you may be burdened with medical bills and other expenses.
-The wrongful death attorneys at Cloward Trial Lawyers are here to assist you through this difficult time.
+The Las Vegas wrongful death attorneys at Cloward Trial Lawyers are here to assist you through this difficult time.
 Contact us today to schedule your free, no-obligation consultation.

 In 2016, at the age of 37, Benjamin P. Cloward became the youngest lawyer in the history of the State of Nevada to be awarded the prestigious “Trial Lawyer of the Year” by the Nevada Justice Association.
 That same year, he became the youngest member of the Nevada, Las Vegas Chapter of ABOTA (American Board of Trial Advocates), and at the time was also the youngest person in the State of Nevada to be Board Certified as a Personal Injury Specialist.